OWASP/CheatSheetSeries/cheatsheets/XML_Security_Cheat_Sheet.md

 </xs:schema>
 ```

 The previous schema includes a root element named `operation`, which can contain an unlimited (`unbounded`) amount of buy elements.
-This is a common finding, since developers do not normally want to restrict maximum numbers of occurrences.
-Applications using limitless occurrences should test what happens when they receive an extremely large amount of elements to be processed.
-Since computational resources are limited, the consequences should be analyzed and eventually a maximum number ought to be used instead of an `unbounded` value.
+This is a common finding, since developers do not normally want to restrict maximum numbers of occurrences. **Applications using limitless occurrences should test what happens when they receive an extremely large amount of elements to be processed.
+Since computational resources are limited, the consequences should be analyzed and eventually a maximum number ought to be used instead of an `unbounded` value.**

 ### Jumbo Payloads

-Sending an XML document of 1GB requires only a second of server processing and might not be worth consideration as an attack.
-Instead, an attacker would look for a way to minimize the CPU and traffic used to generate this type of attack, compared to the overall amount of server CPU or traffic used to handle the requests.
+**Sending an XML document of 1GB requires only a second of server processing and might not be worth consideration as an attack.
+Instead, an attacker would look for a way to minimize the CPU and traffic used to generate this type of attack, compared to the overall amount of server CPU or traffic used to handle the requests.**

 #### Traditional Jumbo Payloads

-There are two primary methods to make a document larger than normal:
+**There are two primary methods to make a document larger than normal:**

-- Depth attack: using a huge number of elements, element names, and/or element values.
+**- Depth attack: using a huge number of elements, element names, and/or element values.**

-- Width attack: using a huge number of attributes, attribute names, and/or attribute values.
+**- Width attack: using a huge number of attributes, attribute names, and/or attribute values.**

 In most cases, the overall result will be a huge document.
 This is a short example of what this looks like: